How to become a candidate

 - A deposit of $1,000.
 Consult the Political Financing Handbook for Candidates and Official Agents (EC 20155) to learn what has to be done to receive a refund of the deposit.

-- A letter of endorsement signed by the leader of the party (or, in a general election, by their designated representative).
+- A letter signed by the person or persons authorized by the political party to endorse prospective candidates that states that the prospective candidate is endorsed by the party.
 This applies only if you are endorsed by a political party and wish to have the party's name appear under your name on the ballot.

 Confirmation of candidacy by the returning officer